CopilotKit/vnext-with-pydantic/README.md

 ## Files That Matter

-- `agent/agent.py` - The Pydantic AI agent.
+- `agent.py` - The Pydantic AI agent definition.
+- `server.py` - Starlette app that serves `/api` and the static frontend.
 - `frontend/app/page.tsx` - Sets up CopilotKit and connects to the backend.
 - `frontend/app/WildCardRender.tsx` - Shows tool calls in a nice UI.